-The exterior materials will consist of two colors of brick, metal wall panels, fiber cement panels, and concrete.
+The exterior materials consist of brick, metal wall panels, fiber cement panels, and concrete.
 The project will use a storefront window system at the ground level and vinyl windows on the upper levels.
-These materials will be selected to be compatible with the neighborhood and for permanence and durability.
-The façade will evoke a brick warehouse aesthetic, inspired by the industrial legacy of the site.
-The arrangement of the large windows and brick piers will establish a consistent architectural rhythm that enriches the streetscape experience.
+These materials were selected to be compatible with the neighborhood and for permanence and durability.
+The façade is configured to complement the brick warehouse aesthetic.
+The arrangement of the large windows and brick piers establishes a consistent architectural rhythm that enriches the streetscape experience.
+Deeply recessed balconies reinforce the architectural rhythm and provide interesting shadows.
+The elevation design is further punctuated by details such as brick treatments around the windows.

-The building will be designed to provide frontages to 5th Avenue, Mill Street, and 4th Avenue to engage with the street.
-Residential parking, accessed from the alley, is contained within the building structure, screening it from view.
-The plans will include 64 parking spaces in a ground-floor garage that will make up much of the first floor.
+The building is designed to provide urban frontages to Ferry Street, Annie Mims Lane, and Wiley Griffon Way that engage with the street and shield the residential parking from view.
+The plans include 104 parking spaces in a surface level lot in the interior of the parcel, with the building wrapping the parking area on all sides.
 To meet City requirements for vehicle parking, the building will undergo special review through site review and adjustment review processes.
 To achieve the necessary parking reductions, the site needs improved access to public transit, and the developer is coordinating with the City and Lane Transit District to provide appropriate transit service to the site.
-Bicycle parking and pedestrian accommodations will be included throughout the building.
+Bicycle parking and pedestrian accommodations are included throughout the building.

 The project design is intended to harmonize with the scale, form, and quality of onsite and adjacent development.
-The project will meet the design intent of designing for the human scale, be appropriate to the local climate and natural resiliency, promote transparency, help define a sense of place, fit the neighborhood, and employ high-quality materials and color.
+The project meets the design intent of designing for the human scale, is appropriate to the local climate and natural resiliency, promotes transparency, helps define a sense of place, fits the neighborhood, and employs high-quality materials and color.